Kaspersky Review: Quick Expert Summary

 I found the ad blocker feature less impressive.
 With it enabled, I visited an ad-heavy website, but I was still bombarded with a large number of ads.
 TotalAV includes a much better ad blocker.
 That said, I was glad that Kaspersky also comes with an adware remover that works quietly in the background when enabled.

-Backup and Restore lets users backup files to a removable drive or online cloud service — you can either use Dropbox (default option) or connect Kaspersky with another service.
-However, I don’t think this feature adds much value, as Dropbox gives all users 2 GB storage space for free, after which you’d need to upgrade to get more storage space.
-While I think it’s ok that Kaspersky offers a backup option, there are better ones out there (like Norton, which offers more storage space and doesn’t make you subscribe to another service).
+Backup and Restore lets users backup files to a removable drive or online cloud service — Dropbox is the default option.
+However, I don’t think this feature adds much value.
+Dropbox offers 2 GB storage space for free anyway, after which you’d need to upgrade to get more storage space.
+There are better backup options out there (like Norton, which offers more storage space and doesn’t make you subscribe to another service).

 Kaspersky’s Rescue Disk is useful — it cleans up a computer infected with malware upon startup.
 To use this feature, you need to download Kaspersky Rescue Disk and upload it to a USB or CD/DVD, which you’ll then use to disinfect your PC.